wuminzhe/hello_rails7_pg_redis/README.md

 # hello_rails7_pg_redis

-A github template to create a rails7 dev container.
+A template to create a rails7 dev container.

-0. create a project from this template. for example: try_rails7
+0. create a project from this template. for example `try_rails7`
 1. Generate your rails project in the dev container
    ```bash
    bundle exec rails new . --force -d=postgresql